 Claire has been gardening since she was a child and is now one of the UK's top gardening bloggers - her Youtube channel has had over 1 million views with over 4,000 regular subscribers, and she was recently interviewed by the DAILY TELEGRAPH.
 She has worked with various children's groups, including gardening clubs and the Matrix theatre company.Read Claire's blog at http://clairesallotment.wordpress.com, like her on Facebook at https://www.facebook.com/pages/Claires-Allotment/177191835646647 and watch her Youtube channel at http://www.youtube.com/user/clairesallotment.

 Steven Butler is an actor/writer from London.
 He starred as Horrid Henry in John Godber's play Horrid Henry Live and Horrid!
 He has also played Peter Pan opposite Brian Blessed, Benjamin in Joseph and the Amazing Technicolour Dreamcoat, Fleance in Macbeth and provided voice work in Harry Potter and the Philosopher's Stone.
 Steven's books for children include The Wrong Pong series and Dennis the Menace.
 Follow him on Twitter @sbutlerbooks or visit his website at www.stevenbutlerbooks.com

 Jess spent her childhood between the UK and India, and grew up hearing stories about the Himalayas from her grandmother.
 She's lived in India and even met with the Dalai Lama.
-She studied creative writing at Bath Spa and now lives between Seattle and Somerset.
+She studied creative writing at Bath Spa and now lives between Louisiana and the UK.